What are Reports?

 Change the location of the legend.

 Customize the length and the width dimension of your report.
+Note: this is not currently available with pivot tables report types.

 The Options section contains extra features that you can add to further customize your reports.
 You can also access filter options here.